mgeitz/tbdchat/README.txt

       - !!! segfaults server when too much input is entered
       - No colors
       - Backspace not removing input from buffer
+      - Problem with sprintf statements (see packet dump for /join /login)

 CLIENT FEATURES: